 “The debate about Section 230 shows that people of all political persuasions are unhappy with the status quo.
 People want to know that companies are taking responsibility for combatting harmful content — especially illegal activity — on their platforms.
 They want to know that when platforms remove content, they are doing so fairly and transparently.
 And they want to make sure that platforms are held accountable,” Zuckerberg said, “Changing it is a significant decision.
 However, I believe Congress should update the law to make sure it’s working as intended.”

-Many find it troubling that these tech giants basically get to choose why certain posts are taken down; as many are aware, they each have their own political biases and beliefs.
-As attorneys, it is also troubling that social media platforms are not required to remove defamatory content – especially if it is found to be defamation in a court of law.
-However, the proposed changes to Section 230 may benefit defamation victims as one of the “carve-outs” includes removing content that is illegal and speaks to defamation specifically.
+Many find it troubling though that these tech giants essentially get to choose whether certain posts are taken down.
+As many are aware, each social media platform has their own political biases and beliefs.
+As attorneys, we also find it troubling that social media platforms are not required to remove defamatory content – especially if it is found to be defamation in a court of law.
+However, the proposed changes to Section 230 may benefit defamation victims as one of the “carve-outs” include removing content that is illegal, and speaks to defamation specifically.

-No decisions have been made yet and if there are any, it will likely depend on the result of the upcoming election as President Trump has been pushing for the change for years.
+No decisions have been made yet, but if there are any, it will likely depend on the result of the upcoming election as President Trump has been pushing for this change for years.

-If you need legal counsel removing defamatory content online, get in contact with one of our experienced defamation attorneys.
+If you need legal counsel to help remove defamatory content, get in contact with one of our experienced defamation attorneys today.
 It’s our reputation to restore yours.